one2nc/telepresence-tilt-workshop/README.md

 If you're sure you want to deploy there, add:
 	allow_k8s_contexts('_`name_of_k8s_context`_')
 to your Tiltfile.
 Otherwise, switch k8s contexts and restart Tilt.
-Just modify the file name `Tiltfile` by adding the following lines at the beginning of your `Tiltfile`.
+Just modify the file named `Tiltfile` at the root directory of every service by adding the following lines at the beginning of your `Tiltfile`.
 allow_k8s_contexts('_`name_of_k8s_context`_')

    ```bash